Fouton/Fouton.github.io/index.md

 None of the packages come with maps, as it is something that Andy has never bothered to use, nor do I have the intention to add it until he specifically asks me for it.

+Note: PugHUD REQUIRES EmoTracker to work, as they are addon packages to the tracker program.
+You can obtain the tracker here: http://www.emosaru.com/emotracker/live/emotracker_setup.exe

 ### List of Packages: